Sumter EMC

 The months seemed to drag by, but finally poles were set and wire was strung across the countryside.
 On August 5, 1938 at 10:30 a.m., Sumter EMC energized 72 miles of power lines connecting 161 rural homes and farms, forever changing the lives of rural families in southwest Georgia.

 Because of the vision and hard work of those who followed them, Sumter EMC electric energy has made it possible for rural families in our area to enjoy a higher standard of living.
-Because of Sumter EMC electric energy, hundreds of acres of southwest Georgia farmland can be irrigated, stabilizing production and lessening the perils of drought.
-Because of Sumter EMC electric energy, industry, large or small, can be located in our service territory and provide jobs for rural people.
-Rural southwest Georgia is a land of opportunity, because there is electric energy available.
+Because of Sumter EMC, hundreds of acres of southwest Georgia farmland can be irrigated, stabilizing production and lessening the perils of drought.
+Because of the energy we're able to supply, industry, large or small, can be located in our service territory and provide jobs for our citizens.
+Rural southwest Georgia is a land of opportunity thanks to the electricity we have today.

 Bylaws of Sumter Electric Membership Corporation